Wide Legged Forward Bend -Prasarita Padottanasana

 - Be mindful not to overstretch your hamstrings.

 - Shoulders tend to collapse in this pose - ensure you keep your shoulder blades drawing together and down your back.

 - Be mindful of your weight distribution in your feet - you may find that you have a tendency to sink into the back of your heels - bring the weight into the middle of your foot or towards the balls of your toes.
-Engage Pada Bandha (foot lock) by grounding down all four corners of your feet and engaging your toes.
+Engage Pada Bandha (foot lock) by grounding down all four corners of your feet.